codsen/codsen/packages/generate-atomic-css/README.md

 ## headsAndTails

-It's a plain object, its main purpose is to serve as a single source of truth for head and tails names:
+It's a plain object, its main purpose is to serve as a single source of truth for heads and tails names:

 ```js
 {